Roots of American Liberty

 English Civil War

-Oliver Cromwell leads leads soldiers who believe King Charles I has exercised powers beyond the authority of the crown.
-The war ends with the defeat of the royalists and King Charles in custody.
+Oliver Cromwell led soldiers who believed King Charles I had exercised power beyond the authority of the crown.
+At the heart of the war was a challenge to the idea that the monarch held absolute power.
+The war ended with the defeat of the royalists.
+King Charles was put in custody.

 End of the English Commonwealth